Alfresco/tutorials/docs/contract-management/content-model.md

 <br />

 Once it’s uploaded click on it to open up the document preview and choose “Change Type” on the right.
-In the drop down menu choose “Contract” and precede by clicking “Manage Aspects”, again on the right side of the screen.
+In the drop down menu choose “Contract” and proceed by clicking “Manage Aspects”, again on the right side of the screen.
 Here you actually have a lot more options than the two Aspects you’ve already created, but ignore them for now and either click “employee” or “vendor” then hit “Apply Changes”.

 <br />